mlevans0/overleaf-server-docs/docs/guides/project-management.md

 ## Transferring ownership of a project ##

 The admin panel in {{ versions['server-pro-short'] }} has a dedicated page per project.
-You can either get to it by searching for the user on "/admin/user", then going to their **Projects** tab, finding the project in the list and clicking on the "(i)" icon; or by directly navigating to the page with a known project-id "/admin/project/<the project id>".
+You can either get to it by searching for the user on "/admin/user", then going to their **Projects** tab, finding the project in the list and clicking on the :material-information: icon; or by directly navigating to the page with a known project-id "/admin/project/<the project id>".
 On the project info page, you can find a **Transfer Ownership** button, which opens a modal where you can specify any user as the new owner.
 The new owner does not need to be an existing collaborator on the project.

 !!! info